 In the past, you may have conducted interviews by asking only job-based, generic questions.
 This may have led you to a candidate that sounded great on paper and in their interview, but they just didn’t click with the team the way you needed them to.

-That’s why it’s important to not only check the job applicant’s qualifications and experience but also try to get an idea of what kind of team player they will be if you hire them.
+That’s why it’s essential to check the job applicant’s qualifications and experience and try to get an idea of what kind of team player they will be if you hire them.

 That’s why you won’t find anything along the lines of the common interview question, “tell me about yourself” here.
 Anyone can say anything when they’re asked that, and you don’t want just anyone working for you.
 A specific question will yield a specific answer that will allow you to see if there is a culture fit with the job applicant.

 The first step is to make sure they will be able to do the job you’re interviewing them for, and a resumé can only tell you so much.